Step Brothers (film): Plot

-39-year-old Brennan Huff and 40-year old Dale Doback are immature adults still living with their respective parents.
-Brennan lives with his divorced mother, Nancy, while Dale lives with his widowed father, Robert.
-Robert and Nancy meet, fall in love, and marry, forcing Brennan and Dale to live together as stepbrothers.
-Brennan and Dale initially despise each other, and after Brennan defies Dale's orders not to touch his drum set, a brawl erupts between them.
-They are grounded with no television for a week and are ordered to find jobs within a month or be evicted.
+Thirty-nine-year-old Brennan Huff and forty-year-old Dale Doback are immature adults who still live with their respective single parents.
+Brennan's divorced mother, Nancy, meets Dale's widowed father, Robert, and they marry, forcing Brennan and Dale to grudgingly live together as stepbrothers.
+Since Dale refuses to give up his office drum set, they are forced to share a bedroom.
+Despite Dale's warnings, Brennan touches Dale's drum set and a fight breaks out.
+Nancy and Robert suspend their television privileges for a week and demand that they find jobs or face eviction.

-When Brennan's arrogant classist younger brother Derek, a successful helicopter leasing agent, visits with his family, he openly ridicules Dale and Brennan, and Dale punches him in the face.
-Brennan is awed that Dale stood up to Derek, while Derek's discontented wife Alice finds Dale's courage arousing and begins a secret sexual affair with him.
-Brennan and Dale bond over their shared tastes and interests, particularly music.
-Brennan had given up singing after Derek and his friends jeered his performance in a school musical, which is what also sparked their sibling rivalry.
-Robert, meanwhile, schedules several job interviews for Brennan and Dale but they perform poorly, and are beat up by schoolyard bullies on their way home.
-Robert and Nancy reveal that they plan to sell the house with Derek's help, retire, and travel the world on Robert's sailboat.
-They also sign Brennan and Dale up for therapy and open limited bank accounts for them until they find work.
-Brennan falls in love at first sight with his therapist, Denise, but it is unrequited and she maintains her professional distance.
+Brennan's arrogant younger brother, Derek, a helicopter leasing agent, visits with his family and humiliates Brennan and Dale.
+Dale punches Derek, which leads Brennan to reassess Dale, and for Derek's frustrated wife, Alice, to become attracted to Dale and they begin a secret affair.
+Brennan and Dale bond over their shared interests, particularly music.
+Nancy reveals that Brennan had stopped singing after Derek and his friends taunted him during a school musical.
+Robert arranges job interviews for Brennan and Dale, but they perform poorly and are attacked on their way home by juvenile bullies.
+Robert and Nancy then announce plans to sell the house with Derek's help, retire, and travel on Robert's sailboat.
+They also enroll Brennan and Dale in therapy and set aside money for deposits on separate apartments.
+Brennan becomes infatuated with his therapist, Denise, but she maintains professional boundaries.